nus-cs2103/website-base/admin/overview-for-teachers.md

 # Achievements{.text-success}

-Given next are some notable achievements of the module.
+Given next are some notable achievements of the course.

 ---------------------------{.dotted .border-success}